-It still is not clear what prompted the latest North Korean action.
-U.S. officials say it might be related to upcoming military exercises between the United States and South Korea.
+It was not immediately clear what prompted the latest North Korean action.
+However, a State Department official said it might be related to upcoming military exercises between the U.S. and South Korea.

 North Korea arrested Bae in late 2012 and later sentenced him to 15 years of hard labor on charges of trying to overthrow the government.